A Keyframe is simply a marker of time which stores the value of a property.

 For example, a Keyframe might define that the horizontal position of a cube is at 3m on frame 1.

 The purpose of a Keyframe is to allow for interpolated animation, meaning, for example, that the user could then add another key on frame 10, specifying the cube's horizontal position at 20m, and Blender will automatically determine the correct position of the cube for all the frames between frame 1 and 10 depending on the chosen interpolation method (e.g. Linear, Bézier, Quadratic, etc.).

 There are some important visualization features in the 3D Views that can help animation.

-When the current frame is a keyframe for the current active object, the name of this object (shown in the bottom left corner of the 3D Views) turns yellow.
+When the current frame is a keyframe for the current active object, the name of this object (shown in the upper left corner of the 3D Views) turns yellow.

-For visually distinguish regular keyframes from different animation events or states (extremes, breakdowns, or other in-betweens) there is the possibility of applying different colors on them for visualization.
+For visually distinguishing regular keyframes from different animation events or states (extremes, breakdowns, or other in-betweens) there is the possibility of applying different colors on them for visualization.